tvdboom/ATOM/docs_sources/api/plots/plot_feature_importance.md

 </blockquote>
 <strong>show: int, optional (default=None)</strong>
 <blockquote>
-Number of best features to show in the plot.
+Number of features (ordered by importance) to show in the plot.
 None to show all.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>
 Plot's title.
-If None, the default option is used.
+If None, the title is left empty.
 </blockquote>
 <strong>figsize: tuple or None, optional (default=None)</strong>
 <blockquote>